zpl-c/librg/docs/defs/entity.md

  * `LIBRG_VISIBLITY_NEVER` - specified entity will be always invisible, regardless of proximity
  * `LIBRG_VISIBLITY_ALWAYS` - specified entity will be always visible, regardless of proximity

-> Note: For the owner of the entity the entity will remain visible regardless of the visibility setting.

 ##### Signature
 ```c
 int8_t librg_entity_visibility_owner_set(